 After Lauer’s, car a gold 1972 Chevrolet Nova, was found abandoned on the I-64 New Kent rest stop, investigators combed the countryside looking for what was no doubt a fresh crime scene.

-On October 19th, a month and a half after their disappearance, hunters along interstate 64 between Williamsburg and Richmond stumbled onto the skeletonize remains of both kids.
-The scavengers, the muggy atmosphere, and the advance decomposition made it impossible to determine the exact cause of death.
+On October 19th, a month and a half after their disappearance, hunters along interstate 64 between Williamsburg and Richmond stumbled onto the skeletonized remains of both kids.
+The scavengers, the muggy atmosphere, and the advanced decomposition made it impossible to determine the exact cause of death.
 Nonetheless, inconclusive MRI scans appear to show that at least one of the bodies might have suffered knife wounds.

 “After that cycle, the killings abruptly stopped.”